MGElnaggar/Furniture/README.md

 The **Home Page** serves as the landing page for users.
 It highlights featured products, provides reasons to choose our store, showcases customer testimonials, and presents snippets of blog posts related to home decor and furniture tips.
 Users can easily navigate to other sections of the site from here.

 ### Shop Page
 The **Shop Page** displays a comprehensive list of all available products.
 Users can view detailed information about each item, including images, descriptions, and prices.
-From this page, customers can add products directly to their cart for purchase.
+From this page, customers can add products directly to their cart for purchase by clicking on (+) button.

 ### About Us Page
 The **About Us Page** provides insights into our company's mission, values, and the team behind the brand.
 This section helps build trust with customers by sharing our story and commitment to quality service.